ConnorHsuan/CPE-322-Spring-2025/README.md

 This is an example of **Bold Text**
 __Italic__

+## Table of Contents
+1. Assignemnt 1
+2. Assignment 2
 > [!Note]
 > Contents will be updated at a later date.
 1.